GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleManagement/README.md

 }
 ```

-6) Deploy your solutin (by running Manage-AutomationAccount.ps1)
+6) Deploy your solution (by running Manage-AutomationAccount.ps1)
 7) You are done !

  ### What will happen now ?